Pauline Robinson Bush: Life

 Then an oil field equipment salesman for Dresser Industries, George H. W. Bush lived in various places around the United States with his wife, Barbara, and their young son, George W. In 1949, they moved to Compton, California; by then, Barbara was pregnant with the couple's second child.
 On September 23, 1949, Pauline Robinson Pierce, Barbara's mother, was killed in a car accident, which also injured her father, Marvin.
-Since she was very late into the pregnancy, Marvin advised Barbara not to make the journey to New York, so as not to hurt the baby.
+Since she was very late into the pregnancy, Marvin advised Barbara not to travel to New York, so as not to hurt the baby.

-On December 20, 1949, Barbara delivered a baby girl, whom she named Pauline Robinson Bush, after her late mother.
+On December 20, 1949, Barbara delivered a daughter, whom she named Pauline Robinson Bush, after her late mother.
 Initially, the child's intended name was Pauline Pierce Bush, until George H. W.'s mother pointed out that her initials would be P. P. Bush, which "would never do".
 From birth, the little girl was referred to as Robin, so much so that, later in life, Barbara would comment that Robin's siblings probably do not even remember her real name.

 Robin was described as being calm and having a "sweet soul".
 She was "quiet and gentle, and she had lovely little blond curls."
 Her father would later say of Robin: "She'd fight and cry and play and make her way just like the rest, but there was about her a certain softness...
 Her peace made me feel strong, and so very important."

 In 1950, shortly after Robin's birth, the family relocated again, this time to Midland, Texas; the family quickly became involved in their new town.
 In February 1953, after having moved to their third house in Midland, the Bushes had another child, John Ellis, nicknamed "Jeb".